yuliiazubenko/portfolio-project/README.md

 # Portfolio Project

 # Project Description📝:
-- The site features a clean, modern UI, project highlights (Yogurt Project, Weather App, and Dictionary App), and an interactive contact section.
+- The site features a clean, modern UI, project highlights (Yogurt Project, Weather App), and an interactive contact section.
 It integrates responsive design principles with Bootstrap for layout styling.

 # Technologies Used💻:
 - CSS3 (SCSS): Manages the page's styling.